 Michael Shirtz Quartet

-The Michael Shirtz Quartet features Michael on piano/vocals, joined by Dwight Bailey on bass/vocals (Columbus, OH), Reggie Jackson on drums/percussion (Columbus, OH), and alto saxophonist George Michael (New York, NY).
+The Michael Shirtz Quartet features Michael on piano/vocals, joined by Dwight Bailey on bass/vocals (Las Vegas, NV), Reggie Jackson on drums/percussion (Columbus, OH), and alto saxophonist George Michael (New York, NY).
 The group plays jazz with a blend of contemporary textures such as funk, rock, singer/songwriter, blues, and gospel.
 A nontraditional and percussive approach to the keyboard, mixed with his vocals and interests in polytonality and improvisation, Shirtz’s quartet sound has developed strong Brubeckian and Previn-like influences.
 These influences have allowed MSQ to function as a revolving host to many musicians, even featuring the sounds of harmonica, cello, vibes, and violin.
 The quartet has provided Michael with a foundation for compositional ideas and unique arrangements working with such artists as Maureen McGovern, Ellen Winters, among others.

 MEMBERS OF THE MICHAEL SHIRTZ QUARTET:

 DWIGHT BAILEY, BASS/VOCALS